arduino/arduino-cloud-cli/README.md

 It is also possible to specify credentials directly in `ARDUINO_CLOUD_CLIENT` and `ARDUINO_CLOUD_SECRET` environment variables.
 Credentials specified in environment variables have higher priority than the ones specified in credentials files.

+#### Find credentials

+To have information about which credentials would be used in the current folder you can use the following command:

+`$ arduino-cloud-cli credentials find`

 ## Device provisioning

 When provisioning a device, you can optionally specify the port to which the device is connected to and its fqbn.
 If they are not given, then the first device found will be provisioned.